Things to do in Flores

 Flores Three Color Lake

-Two of the three lakes at the peak of Mount Kelimutu in Flores
+Two of the three lakes are at the peak of Mount Kelimutu in Flores.

-It sounds difficult, but this is probably the easiest mountain trek in Indonesia.
-Mount Kelimutu is well known for the tricolor lakes at the top of the mountain and these lakes tend to change colors over time.
+It sounds complicated, but this is probably Indonesia's most leisurely mountain trek.
+Mount Kelimutu is well known for the tricolour lakes at the top of the mountain, which tend to change colours over time.

-The beauty of the tricolor lakes is that you can see three different colors in the crater lakes.
-From the park headquarters, the trek up to the Kelimutu peak will take you no longer than 45 minutes.
+The beauty of the tricolour lakes is that you can see three different colours in the crater lakes.
+The trek to the Kelimutu Peak from the park headquarters will take up to 45 minutes.

-The walkway is concrete steps all the way and probably the hardest part is just before the peak, but for seasoned hikers and trekkers, this is considered very easy.
+The walkway is concrete steps all the way, and the most challenging part is just before the peak, but this is very easy for seasoned hikers and trekkers.

 9. Exploring Maumere